 Serve this dry Chicken Karahi with roti, parathas, or naan.

-This curry pairs wonderfully with raita and kachumber salad, which balances the spice in the curry.
+This curry pairs wonderfully with raita and kachumber salad, which balance the spice.

 This kadai chicken is on the dry side.
-If you like to serve it with rice, add a little water, about ½ cup, at the end and bring the curry to a boil.
-Then serve with jeera rice or peas pulao.
+If you like, serve it with rice.
+Add about ½ cup of water at the end and bring the curry to a boil.
+Then, serve with jeera rice or peas pulao.

 Storage Suggestions